nebius/pysdk/README.md

 )
 ```

-This will double the bucket volume limit, respecting the resource version.

-If during your modification (between `get` and `update`) there was another concurrent one, the request will fail.
-You may ommit resource version check by resetting `resource_version` to **0**:
+This operation respects the resource version, thus if somebody was modifying the same resource at the same time, one of your requests will not be accepted.
+You may omit resource version check by resetting the `metadata.resource_version`.
+Simply set it to **0** and your update will be applied in any situation:

 ```python
 from nebius.api.nebius.storage.v1 import UpdateBucketRequest